-Closing statements expected in Chicago officer's trial in Laquan McDonald killing
+Jury deliberations begin in Chicago officer's trial in Laquan McDonald killing

 The shooting was captured on a grainy police dashcam video.
 Van Dyke said he fired in self-defense after McDonald lunged at him with the knife.
 But the dashcam video -- which a judge ordered the city to release 13 months after the shooting -- showed McDonald walking away from police, rather than charging at them.

-During cross-examination, Jody Gleason, one of the prosecutors, tried to challenge Van Dyke's assertion that McDonald raised the knife.
+During cross-examination, prosecutor Gleason tried to challenge Van Dyke's assertion that McDonald raised the knife.

 "You've sat here for several days and watched several videos. ...
 Have you ever seen Laquan McDonald do that on one of those videos?"
 Gleason asked.

-Van Dyke said the dashcam video of the shooting and an animated recreation of the shooting presented by the defense didn't show his perspective.
+Van Dyke said the dashcam video and an animated recreation of the shooting presented by the defense didn't show his perspective.
 But he acknowledged he didn't see McDonald raising the knife in the recreation.

-The dashcam video shows McDonald walking toward a fence on his right as Van Dyke's squad car pulls up, facing the teenager, to the youth's left.
+The video shows McDonald walking toward a fence on his right as Van Dyke's squad car pulls up, facing the teenager, to the youth's left.

 Related Content

-- Closing statements expected in Chicago officer's trial in Laquan McDonald killing
+- Jury deliberations begin in Chicago officer's trial in Laquan McDonald killing

 - Defense rests in Chicago officer's trial in Laquan McDonald killing